drondeseries/pseuplex/README.md

 	- **certReloadDelay**: The time in milliseconds to wait after your cert/key/p12 file changes before reloading SSL (if `ssl.watchCertChanges` is `true`).
 Default is `1000`.
 - **letterboxd**:
 	- **similarItemsEnabled**: Display similar items from letterboxd on plex media item pages for all users
-	- **friendsActivityHubEnabled**: Display the letterboxd friends activity hub on the home page for all users
+	- **friendsActivityHubEnabled**: Display the letterboxd friends activity hub on the home page for all users with a letterboxd username configured
-	- **friendsReviewsEnabled**: Display letterboxd friends reviews for all users
+	- **friendsReviewsEnabled**: Display letterboxd friends reviews for all users with a letterboxd username configured
 - **dashboard**:
 	- **enabled**: Controls whether to show a pseudo "Dashboard" section for all users, which will show custom hubs
 	- **title**: The title to display for the section
-	- **hubs**: An array of hubs to show on the dashboard section for all users
+	- **hubs**: An array of hubs to show on the dashboard section for all users.
+For a list of hubs that can be configured, see [here](docs/Dashboard#hubs).
 		- **plugin**: The name of the plugin that this hub comes from (for example, `letterboxd` for letterboxd hubs)
 		- **hub**: The name of the hub within the plugin (for example, `userFollowingActivity` the activity feed of users that a given user is following)
-		- **arg**: The argument to pass to the hub provider for this hub. (for `letterboxd`.`userFollowingActivity`, this would be a letterboxd username slug, for example `crew`)
+		- **arg**: The argument to pass to the hub provider for this hub. (for `letterboxd`.`userFollowingActivity` hub, this would be a letterboxd username slug, for example `crew`)
 - **perUser**: A map of settings to configure for each user on your server.
 The map keys are the plex email for each user.
 	- **letterboxd**:
 		- **username**: The letterboxd username for this user